 Manages Diabetes

-Red banana with a low GI of 10 and packed with dietary fibre is beneficial in reducing sudden spikes of blood sugar levels.
-It also impedes the activity of alpha-amylase and glucosidase enzymes that are involved in glucose synthesis and maintain blood sugar in diabetic patients.
+Red bananas with a low GI of 10 and packed with dietary fibre are beneficial in reducing sudden spikes of blood sugar levels.
+It also impedes the activity of alpha-amylase and glucosidase enzymes that are involved in glucose synthesis and maintaining blood sugar in diabetic patients.
 Furthermore, owing to its ease of digestibility and rich fibre content, red banana serves as a healthy and nutritious snack for diabetics.

 Also Read: 5 Fruits Low On Glycemic Index That Are Good For Diabetics-Infographic